Ailrun/LambdaDB/README.md

 <b> Stable Version : 0.0.0.4 </b>
 <b> Lastest Version : 0.0.0.5 </b>

-## Supporting Data Structure ##
+## Supporting Data Type ##

 1. None
    Default Value for all keys.
 2. Boolean
    True or False.
 3. Int
    Limited Integer Value.
-Represented by digits.
+Represented by digits. `123`
 4. Integer
    Unlimited Integer Value.
-Represented by digits having character "i" on the end.
+Represented by digits having character "i" on the end. `123i`
 5. Character
+   Character Value.
+Represented by a character surrounded with '. `'b'`
+6. String
+   String Value.
+Represented by a character sequence surrounded with ". `"this is string"'`
+7. List
+   List Value.
+Represented like `[1, 2, 3]`
+8. ~~Set~~
+   Will be supported.

 ## Commands ##